Battle of Bali: Aftermath

 The Muslim chronicler notes that following the battle the terrain was covered with the dead and blood flowed like water on the ground.
 Innumerable Abyssinian infantrymen were killed along with 3,000 cavalrymen, and 100 Azmachs.
 100 Azmachs were also captured and thereafter summarily executed by the victorious Adalites.
 On the Muslim side however only 2 infantrymen were killed.
 Addoli took the wife of Addalih as his concubine and on orders from Imam Ahmad hanged an apostate named Naqdiyah outside the gates of Zallah.
 The Abyssinian womenfolk were divided up among the Adalites as concubines.
 After battle the entire of Bali was brought to heel and all of the inhabitants embraced Islam.
 According to oral tradition, Ahmed ibn Ibrahim's troops overwhelmed Bali, destroyed the churches, killed many Christians, and forced those who escaped from the massacre to look for refuge in caves and forests.
-Gragn invaded Bali from the region of Galb, and the Christian forces under Asmach Degelhan.
+Imam invaded Bali from the region of Galb, and the Christian forces under Asmach Degelhan.